-- Homologous donation – a standard, whole-blood donation, consisting of plasma, red and white blood cells, platelets, antibodies and other components
+- whole blood donation – a standard donation, consisting of plasma, red and white blood cells, platelets, antibodies and other components

 Less common donations include:

 Autologous and directed donations are now rare, occurring only in special medical cases.
-These blood donations have the same small risks as homologous donations.
+These blood donations have the same small risks as regular blood donations.

 Products made from whole blood